What Can I Use As A Base Coat For Nails?

 Between the two, a base coat is more important than a topcoat.
 Considering that the purpose of a base coat is to protect and hydrate fingernails, not using one can make a difference.

 According to Doctor Kavita Mariwalla, wearing a base coat is arguably more impactful than a topcoat because it works to protect your natural nails.
-She also explains how your nails can weaken and stain without a base coat, while a topcoat does not affect nail health and is purely aesthetic.
+She also explains how your nails can weaken and stain without a base coat, while a topcoat is purely aesthetic and does not affect nail health.

 Is A Base Coat The Same As Clear Nail Polish?

 Although they are both transparent, a base coat is not the same thing as clear nail polish.
-Most importantly, a base coat will have a different set of ingredients than clear polish, which can impact how well it adheres to your natural nails.
+Most importantly, a base coat will have different ingredients than clear polish, which can impact how well it adheres to your natural nails.

 A base coat is also much thicker than clear polish, which is why it is ideal for leveling uneven nails and creating a good "base" for your nail polish.
 Of course, that's not to say your manicure is ruined if you use clear polish instead of a base coat, but it probably won't turn out as good or last as long.